 Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents, carers and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the child.
 Pupils should also be involved whenever appropriate.
-The aim should be to capture the steps which Spixworth Infant School should take to help manage their condition and overcome any potential barriers to getting the most from their education.
+The aim should be to capture the steps which Spixworth Infant School and Woodland View Junior School should take to help manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalise and implemented rests with the school.

-Spixworth Infant School will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
-They will be developed and reviewed with the child's best interests in mind and ensure that Spixworth Infant School assesses and manages risks to the child's education, health and social wellbeing, and minimises disruption.
+Spixworth Infant School and Woodland View Junior School will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
+They will be developed and reviewed with the child's best interests in mind and ensure that our schools assess and manage risks to the child's education, health and social wellbeing, and minimise disruption.
 Where a child is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the child will need to reintegrate effectively.